luigisaetta/23ai_doc_loader/README.md

 # 23ai Documents Loader
-This repo contains the code for utilities to **load documents and embeddings** in 23AI DB
+This repo contains the code for utilities to **load documents and embeddings** in 23AI DB Vector Store

 ## Features
 * supports Base Database Service and ADB
-* creation of the collection and **firstloading** of pdf documents
+* creation of the collection and **First loading** of pdf documents
 * addition of documents after the first load

 ## Scenario
 * **Oracle 23AI** is used as Vector Store (ADB, Base DB Service)
-* Cohere Embeddings multi-lingual as Embeddings Model, from OCI GenAI
+* **Cohere** Embeddings multi-lingual as Embeddings Model, from OCI GenAI
 * DB table created: default structure from Oracle LangChain integration

 ## Environment